IamsadXD/Comp2113_grp99/README.md

 - ncurses: enhances the user interface by providing text-based graphics and controls in a terminal environment

 ## Compilation and Execution Instructions
-export TERMINFO=Angryball/ncurses/share/terminfo \n
+export TERMINFO=Angryball/ncurses/share/terminfo \
-make -C Angryball \n
+make -C Angryball \
 Angryball/angryball